-Did you even know there were two types of blueberries?!
-I’m
+Did you know there are two types of blueberries: wild and cultivated?!

 ahem-years-old, and I had no clue until recently.